Komako Kimura: Personal life

 Komako was nearly married off to a man who offered her parents money to make her his concubine, but she ran away before the marriage occurred.
 Some sources state that she ran away on her wedding day, but it is unclear if that was sensationalized conjecture for the newspapers.
 She went on to hold a variety of jobs, from being the first telephone operator in Kumamoto to being a teacher while she was supported by her friend Kimura Bansaku, who became wealthy by making soy sauce.
 She may have also apprenticed as a geisha in Nagoya for three years during this time.
 However, she still wanted the exciting and high-profile life of an actress.
 She fell in love with Bansaku's nephew, a divorcé by the name of Kimura Hideo, who had majored in Religious Studies at UC Berkeley, and then worked in medicine, utilizing strategies such as hypnosis to heal.
 They had an illegitimate son together in February 1908, who they named Shouji.
 According to Komako, his name meant "life and death," because "that sums up the story of a human being".

 The family moved to Tokyo in May 1909, where they were legally married and had another child by the fall of 1911.
-Komako took acting classes there, but stopped when her one year old daughter died in 1912.
+Komako took acting classes there, but stopped when her one-year-old daughter died in 1912.
 The Kimuras moved to New York some time after the 1917 suffrage march, and demonstrated Japanese physical disciplines and conducted religious ceremonies.

 Legacy

 Komako Kimura's writing, speeches, and performances were integral to the Japanese suffrage movement, which culminated in the 1945 change of election law that allowed Japanese women to vote.

 Additionally, her wishes for women to be equal to men being tempered by the gender roles of her era are still discussed in feminist texts and ideas to this day.

+An image of Komako Kimura, plus an explanation of her significance, appeared on one of the women's history post cards produced by the Helene Victoria Press set up by Nancy Poore and Jocelyn Cohen in 1973.